jorbDehmel/oak/README.md

 Dialects are loaded via the `acorn -D filename.od` argument.

+Theoretically, `Oak`'s ability to construct and use dialects means that it can be used to process other languages into itself.
+A properly-constructed dialect file could instruct `acorn` to turn a `Rust` file into `Oak` and compile it.
+This is obviously a long way off, however, and will require a more advanced language than `Sapling`.

 ## Translator Passes

 The `Oak` translator goes through the following passes when processing a file from `Oak` to `C++`.
 Each of these represents (at minimum) one full pass over the entire file.
 In stages after stage 2, they represent symbol-wise iteration, but before then they represent character-wise iteration.